Grade Point Averages

 - Earning grades that make it unfeasible for the student to obtain a GPA that meets the minimum standard within the allotted probationary period described below

 - Failing to earn minimum grades within the declared program of study

 - Failing to successfully defend or amend the thesis proposal or thesis

 - Failing to meet minimum standards for passing comprehensive exams

 - Being ineligible for or failing to successfully complete field placement

 - Failing to meet the remedial plan as outlined in Education Department Fair Practice policies

-- If a full-time student is placed on probation following an appeal, the student will have one semester to achieve a minimum (3.0) cumulative grade point average.
+- If a full-time student is placed on probation, the student will have one semester to achieve a minimum (3.0) cumulative grade point average.